About this sector

 The selection process for accountancy graduate training schemes varies between employers, but is typically in three or four parts:

-Is it a requirement?
+Relevant Postgraduate Study - is it a requirement?

-A postgraduate qualification is not normally required or expected by companies employing trainee accountants from any degree discipline in the UK, though a Masters degree can act as evidence that you have a genuine and extensive interest in the subject matter.
+A postgraduate qualification is not normally required or preferred by companies employing trainee accountants from any degree discipline in the UK, though a Masters degree can act as evidence that you have a genuine and extensive interest in the subject matter.
 Work experience is usually preferred to a postgraduate qualification.

 Use CareerConnect, your central careers hub, to: